 It is also important to understand master layer and Page numbering ins CorelDraw Basics.
 If you create a multi-page document there may need to use page numbering or create the master layer.

 Page numbering very straightforward but master layering needs to build the explanation.

-Select rectangle and select circle also.
-Like below image.
+Select the rectangle and select circle also.
+Like the below image.

 create this kind of log.